This chapter deals extensively with how to build a good relationship with clients.

 But perhaps the most important thing we covered in this chapter was the fact that as a personal trainer, you need to be a good listener.

-That can help you find that emotional trigger that will provide the best motivation for any client.
+That can help you find the emotional trigger that best motivates any client.

 Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.